A Numerical PDEs Approach to Evolution Equations in Shape Analysis Based on Regularized Morphoelasticity

 \subsubsection{Numerical Setting of Generalized Mixed Variational Formulation}

 A significant numerical challenge arises when discretizing the generalized high-order regularization term derived in the previous subsection.
-Directly solving a partial differential equation of order $4\beta$ mandates finite element spaces possessing $C^{2\beta-1}$ global continuity, which is computationally prohibitive for standard Lagrangian elements.
+Directly solving a partial differential equation of order \(4\beta\) would require finite element spaces with \(C^{2\beta-1}\) global continuity, which is computationally prohibitive for standard \(C^0\) Lagrange finite elements.

-To circumvent this stringent restriction, we employ a cascadic extension of the Mixed Finite Element Method (MFEM).
-By introducing auxiliary variables that act as sequential Lagrangian multipliers, the singular high-order problem is systematically decoupled into a nested cascade of second-order saddle-point problems.
-The fundamental well-posedness, uniqueness, and stability of such mixed formulations are theoretically established by Brezzi in \cite{M2AN_1974__8_2_129_0}.
-A classic foundational application of this framework is the mixed formulation for the fourth-order biharmonic equation, as pioneered by Ciarlet and Raviart in \cite{CIARLET1974125}.
-And a further study for a more general case is provided in \cite{Bramble1985}.
+To circumvent this restriction, we employ a cascadic mixed finite element formulation.
+The main idea is to introduce auxiliary fields representing successive applications of the second-order elliptic operator, thereby decomposing the original high-order problem into a coupled cascade of second-order weak equations.
+The fundamental well-posedness, uniqueness, and stability of mixed formulations are established by Brezzi in \cite{M2AN_1974__8_2_129_0}.
+A classical foundational application is the mixed formulation for the fourth-order biharmonic equation, as developed by Ciarlet and Raviart in \cite{CIARLET1974125}.
+Further studies for more general high-order elliptic problems are provided in \cite{Bramble1985}.